 Citation Labs’ has a range of tools, but perhaps their most useful tool is their Link Prospector.
 With this tool, you can input a few phrases and tweak the parameters, and then the tool will return a list of websites.

-For SEO’s this is a powerful way to find targets for your outreach.
+For SEO’s this a powerful way to find targets for your outreach.
 You can customize the settings to return websites that are likely to accept guest posts or other specific tactics.

 Help a Reporter Out or HARO for short is a system that connects journalists with subject experts, giving them an easy way to find sources for their writing.
-For SEO’s this is an easy way to help journalists out in return for brand exposure and backlinks.
+For SEO’s this an easy way to help journalists out in return for brand exposure and backlinks.

 While Buzzstream is best for personalized and higher quality outreach, Mailshake is better for a shotgun approach where you are sending out more substantial quantities of emails without customization.
 However, Mailshake does allow for some necessary personalization.